Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Leederville has 21 active public transport stops operating within its boundaries.
-These stops are served by buses from five different routes that collectively facilitate 837 weekly passenger trips.
-The accessibility of these services is rated as excellent, with residents typically located just 146 meters away from the nearest transport stop.
+Leederville has 21 active public transport stops, all of which are bus stops.
+These stops are served by five different routes that together facilitate 837 weekly passenger trips.
+The average distance from residents to the nearest transport stop is 146 meters.

-On average, there are 119 trips per day across all routes, which equates to approximately 39 weekly trips per individual stop.
+On average, there are 119 trips per day across all routes, equating to approximately 39 weekly trips per individual stop.

 Frequently Asked Questions - Transport